xkollar/xkollar.github.io/data/posts/2025-12-25-interview.markdown

 </div>

 <div class="speaker a">
 Indeed 😌.
-Even though I like my Fibonacci numbers starting from 0.
-Now this implementation is not very computationally efficient, is it?
+Even though I like my Fibonacci numbers starting from 0.Now this implementation is not very computationally efficient, is it?
 Can we do any better?
 </div>

-Easy-peasy, let's just build it from bottom up, and name the function properly.
+Easy-peasy, let's just build it from bottom up, start from 0, and name the function properly.

 <div class="speaker b">
 Indeed, that is exponential-ish (well, technically the time